10.10. Vet 1 Example

 3. The variable implementing composition between an Owner and an Address (although an unrealistic example - it suggests the owner can never move - it demonstrates the correct relationship syntax).

 4. A setter function that builds one end of an association relationship by binding the parameter to this object.
+Programmers can't define functions operating on instances of forwardly declared classes in class specifications, but the restriction doesn't apply to pointers.

 5. Association's bidirectionality demands caution when programmers chain function calls, such as the display function, to avoid runaway recursion.